jangler/oracles-randomizer/README.md

 # Oracle of Seasons randomizer

-This program reads a Zelda: Oracle of Seasons ROM (probably JP version only; I haven't tested on EN/EU), shuffles the locations of key items and seeds, randomizes the default season for each area, and writes the modified ROM to a new file.
+This program reads a Zelda: Oracle of Seasons ROM (JP version only) shuffles the locations of key items and seeds, randomizes the default season for each area, and writes the modified ROM to a new file.
 It also bypasses essence checks for overworld events that are necessary for progress, so the dungeons can be done in any order that the randomized items facilitate.
 However, you do have to collect all 8 essences to get the Maku Seed and finish the game.

 The randomizer is relatively new and under active development, so consider it "beta" for now.
 See the [issue